bdeck8317/DataSciPsych/readme.md

 in exploring a topic with us!

 ## Monthly topic discussions
-Once a month we get together an discuss an ongoing topic in data science and ask a guest speaker to come in and give their thoughts on the topic.
+Once a month we get together and discuss an ongoing topic in data science and ask a guest speaker to come in and give their thoughts on the topic.
 If you have any suggestions please feel free to contact us on Slack.